 When new inventions like stoves, sewing machines and radios first came on the market, they seemed jarring and out of place next to people's furniture.
 Manufacturers learned that these devices would sell better if their mechanisms were hidden behind stylish cabinetry or fancy decoration.
 Fashionable parlor furniture inspired the ornately scrolled and pierced iron legs of this elaborately decorated sewing machine.

 In his first season with the Chicago Bulls (1984-1985), basketball phenomenon Michael Jordan wore black and red Nike shoes.
 Almost immediately, the company launched commercial "Air Jordans" and an aggressive advertising campaign.
 The popularity of Air Jordans was unprecedented -- first-year sales totaled 130 million dollars!
 This pair was purchased as a Christmas present for a young Iowan boy in 1985.

 Inspired by the bustling clock industry in his native Connecticut, Lambert Hitchcock applied early mass production techniques to making furniture.
-Constructed using interchangeable parts made quickly by machine and easy to assemble, Hitchcock chairs were attractive, durable, and inexpensive.
+Constructed using uniform parts made quickly by machine and easy to assemble, Hitchcock chairs were attractive, durable, and inexpensive.
 They became so popular in the 1820s that they were widely imitated by competitors.

 The iPhone was the apotheosis of the cellphone as pocket computer--powerful technology in a sleek package.
 This handheld is a music player, a mobile phone, and an internet-enabled device in one, with a trendsetting touchscreen interface.
 The iPhone's release in 2007 was a well-choreographed media event, with potential buyers waiting in lines for hours at Apple stores across the country.